-12.4.6.
+- 12.4.6.
 Details of all votes against management are included in the quarterly voting reports.
-Key areas included Board independence & diversity; Audit Committee independence; and Remuneration (including compensation / long term awards).
+Key areas included Board independence & diversity; Audit Committee independence; and Remuneration (including compensation / long term awards). - 12.4.7.

-- 12.4.7.
 Details of abstentions are published on BCPP's website.
-One example during the year related to Royal Dutch Shell plc: - At Royal Dutch Shell's 2021 AGM both management and shareholders put forth separate climate proposals.
-BCPP recognised that certain aspects of Shell's plan had been challenged and would require further disclosure, however, they supported this proposal along with 89% of shareholders.
-They abstained from voting on the shareholder resolution, although they recognised its value in providing impetus to the company to progress its plans.
-This shareholder proposal received 30% of votes in favour. - 12.4.8.
+One example during the year related to Nike Inc: - At Nike's 2022 AGM, BCPP abstained on a shareholder proposal regarding the development of a policy to pause the sourcing of raw materials from China.
+It was assessed that Nike did not appear to have sufficient traceability of raw materials so was unable to identify whether they were linked to forced labour issues.
+BCPP agreed with the spirit of the proposal but the wording of the resolution was deemed too restrictive and not in shareholder's best interests.
+This resolution was not approved by shareholders. - 12.4.8.
 Details of all votes against management are included in the quarterly voting reports.
-Key areas of votes against management were: - the appointment of Auditors where the tenure and/or the fees were considered to be excessive; - Board appointments where Boards were deemed to lack sufficient diversity; and - opposing all political donation due to reputational risks and democratic implications.
+Key areas of votes against management were: - the appointment of Auditors where the tenure and/or the fees were considered to be excessive: - Board appointments where Boards were deemed to lack sufficient diversity; and - opposing all political donation due to reputational risks and democratic implications.